testus-x/ksh/docs/PR-HowTo.md

 ###	2. Create a new local branch, merge in the PR, adjust commits
 First, one should create a local branch, where the PR changes get merged in.
 Actually one may merge the changes directly into the master, however, usually one wanna **review** and **test** the changes, what sometimes takes a little bit longer or need to be postponed for this or that reason and thus would block any progress on the master or on your own branches.
 Furthermore a separate branch gives much more flexibility, allows one to cherry pick, reword, edit, squash, join and drop commits, i.e. fine grained adjustments before the PR gets merged into the related upstream branch.
 ```
+git checkout master
 git checkout -b fixXY
 ```
 If we know, that the PR got created by comparing the master with e.g. `jghub`'s `fix1` branch in theory one could use `git pull jghub fix1` to merge it in.
-However, to make sure, that we really use the "content" of the PR submitted to github, we download the PR as an e-mail formatted patch and apply it to the local branch:
+However, to make sure, that we really use the "content" of the PR submitted to github, we download the PR as an mbox formatted file.
+It contains every commit in a separate e-mail with the commit formatted as a git patch.
+Once we have it, we apply it to the local branch:
 ```
-wget -O /tmp/prXY https://github.com/ksh-community/ksh/pull/5.patch
+wget -O /tmp/prXY --local-encoding=en_US.UTF8 https://github.com/ksh-community/ksh/pull/5.patch
 git checkout fixXY
 git am /tmp/prXY
 rm /tmp/prXY